aaronparker/docs/VcRedist/usage/get-vclist.md

 Output from `Get-VcList` can be piped to `Save-VcRedist`, `Install-VcRedist`, `Import-VcMdtApplication`, `Update-VcMdtApplication`, `Import-VcConfigMgrApplication` and `Update-VcConfigMgrApplication`.
 Additionally, output from `Get-VcList` can be filtered using `Where-Object`.
 This approach is useful where you want to export the full list of Redistributables but filter for specific processor architectures.

+## Parameters

+### Optional parameters

+* `Manifest` - The JSON file that contains the details about the Visual C++ Redistributables.
+This must be in the expected format
+* `Export` - Defines the list of Visual C++ Redistributables to export - All, Supported or Unsupported Redistributables.
+Defaults to exporting the Supported Redistributables.
+* `Release` - Specifies the release (or version) of the redistributables to return (e.g. 2019, 2010, 2012, etc.)
+* `Architecture` - Specifies the processor architecture to of the redistributables to return.
+Can be x86 or x64

 ## Filtering Output

 The output from `Get-VcList` can be filtered before sending to other functions. `Get-VcList` has the `-Release` parameter for filtering on the 2005, 2008, 2010, 2012, 2013, 2015, 2017 and 2019 releases of the Redistributables.
 Additionally, the `-Architecture` parameter can filter on x86 and x64 processor architectures.